maximilianou/maximilianou/README.md

 - 🔭 I’m currently working on Javascript and Typescript.

 - 100% REMOTE.
-European Union Citizenship.
+EU Citizenship.

 - I’ve been a Software Developer for approximately 20 years, consistently working with the latest trends, focusing on simplifying complexity and working with teams to align on the Goal.
 I have worked for big companies and startups too, on big teams and small teams.